March 16 – 19, 2026

 Youth Oasis

-*PENDING* Children on the Move: Best Practices Learned from Serving Unaccompanied Migrant Children
+Children on the Move: Best Practices Learned from Serving Unaccompanied Migrant Children

 This session explores the care of Unaccompanied Children (UC) under the Office of Refugee Resettlement (ORR), which oversees their custody and placement per federal law.
 Presenters from the Community Development Institute and ACRC’s CNECT Network will share best practices in trauma-informed care, legal advocacy, education, and family reunification.
 Participants will learn about culturally responsive approaches, community partnerships, and innovative models that promote healing, dignity, and integration for children entering the U.S. alone.